deoomen/technical-assessment-tasks/README.md

 ## Questions?

-If you have any questions about the tasks, please open an issue in this repository.
+If you have any questions about the tasks, please open an issue in this repository or e-mail us.

 ## License